gnana-ganesh-tw/node-dockerfile-exercise/Readme.md

 #### Challenge:
-Try to optimise the file and reduce the final image size.
+Try to optimise the file and redubuild time